SAP-archive/python-metacli/docs/example.rst

 ============
 Getting Start
 ============
-We provide an example to help you getting start.
+Here is an simple example to help you getting start.

-In example folder, we have 4 independent projects, the file structure is:
+In example folder, we have 4 independent projects.
+The file structure is:

 | -- bird\
 | -- cat\